project-bdn/config-server/postgres-databases/README.md

   }
   ```
 - Run `terraform apply` to check the plan.
 You should see some new resources being added.
-- To get the actual DB name, user and password, run `terraform outpout klivar_new`
+- To get the actual DB name, user and password, run `terraform output klivar_new`

 ## How to connect to the database via the CLI